-The NHS is celebrating its 70th birthday on Thursday and I know if my Mother had been here she would have been waving the biggest of flags.
+The NHS is celebrating its 75th birthday today and I know if my Mother had been here she would have been waving the biggest of flags.
 Born in 1948 just like the NHS, Joyce Cook, my Mother spent more than 30 years working as a nurse and midwife.
-She died aged just 51 –… Read More NHS 70 – My Mother the Nurse
+She died aged just 51 – but… Read More NHS 75 – My Mother the Nurse

 To the shock of us all my Dad passed away quite suddenly on May 6, after a very short illness.
 I had the honour of writing and reading out his eulogy at his funeral on the 31st and I’ve put it below.
 I wanted to share with you a bit about our childhood and what… Read More Saying goodbye to Dad

 This week I was invited by the lovely people of Welcome to Yorkshire to a screening of the new Emily film at the Plaza Cinema in Skipton.
 Living in Haworth and loving all things Bronte I could not wait to see it and honesty it was everything I wanted it to be.
 Here’s my review.… Read More I went to see Emily!

 Every now and again a book comes along that knocks you sideways, changes your perspective and affects you long after you have turned the last page.
 The Choice by Edith Egers has been out for some time and I have seen it recommended across social media but I must say I was hesitant to tackle… Read More Book review: The Choice by Edith Eger

 Dear Harry Tomorrow is the most important day of your life – except it’s not.
 It feels like it is, and it feels like the culmination of every single thing you have ever worked for in your entire life.
 Twelve years of hard graft, of homework, tests, projects, reading, more homework, more tests, choices, course… Read More A letter to my son on the eve of his GCSE results